U.S. Blames Iran For Threatening Election Emails, Says Russia May Interfere Too

 Notice follows months of warnings

-Russian influence-specialists don't appear to have used their voter data in a similar scheme, Ratcliffe said, but they may.
+Russian influence specialists don't appear to have used their voter data in a similar scheme, Ratcliffe said, but they may.

 His warning followed months of similar cautions by U.S. officials about the threats of interference posed by foreign actors, which have never abated since the historic spike of Russian "active measures" in the 2016 election on behalf of President Trump.

-Since then, however, Ratcliffe and FBI Director Christopher Wray said, U.S. officials have worked to toughen America's election infrastructure and become more vigilant about election security — work they said has paid off with the awareness demonstrated Wednesday night.
+Since then, however, Ratcliffe and FBI Director Christopher Wray said, U.S. officials have worked to toughen America's election infrastructure and have become more vigilant about election security — work they said has paid off with the awareness demonstrated Wednesday night.

 "We are not going to let our guard down," Wray said.